-Then I thought that could work to our advantage.
-If the locals in this tract reported our presence, the authorities might conclude that the ‘gators got us after we hadn’t turned up in a while.
+Then I think that can work to our advantage.
+If the locals in this tract report our presence, the authorities might conclude that the ‘gators got us after we haven’t turned up in a while.

-“Let’s git our butts out o’ these parts and live it up with the ‘gators,” I announced.
+“Let’s git our butts out o’ these parts and live it up with the ‘gators,” I announce.

-“Ya ain’t got no ass ta harass,” I joked.
+“Ya ain’t got no ass ta harass,” I joke.

-He looked at me seriously before breaking out into a shit eating grin.
+He looks at me seriously before breaking out into a shit eating grin.

 “We’ll be Tom and Huck, living large in the wilderness.
-‘Course I’m Tom.”
+‘Course I’s Tom.”